LPD: 2 teens lighting fireworks cause attic fire

 LPD said the attic fire was caused by teens lighting fireworks which were artillery shells and bottle rockets.

-The two 18-year old boys were cited for firework use and were released.
+The two 18-year old boys were

 LPD said they've not been able to make contact with the homeowner.